 Temporally Integrated Monitoring of Ecosystems (TIME) and Long-Term Monitoring (LTM) Program

-EPA will award cooperative agreements to study the ecological response to pollution reduction and emissions control programs.
+EPA will award interagency and cooperative agreements to study the chemical and ecological response to pollution reduction and emissions control programs.
 The programs will assist in understanding biogeochemical changes in sulfur, nitrogen, aluminum, and carbon in streams and lakes in relation to changing pollutant emissions and deposition, as well as other factors, such as potential environmental changes (e.g., temperature, precipitation, and storm frequency and intensity).
 Clean Air Act section 103(b)(3) authorizes EPA to conduct and promote the coordination and acceleration of research, investigations, experiments, demonstrations, surveys, and studies relating to the causes, effects (including health and welfare effects), extent, prevention and control of air pollution.
-Clean Water Act section 104(b)(3) authorizes EPA to award grants to conduct and promote the coordination and acceleration of research, investigations, experiments, training, demonstrations, surveys and studies relating to the causes, effects, extent, prevention, reduction and elimination of pollution.
-Funding Priorities - Fiscal Year 2019: The LTM program will support initiatives that demonstrate the potential for tracking and understanding the ecological response to air pollution reduction programs in acid-sensitive regions of the U.S. Funding will be available for applicants that demonstrate the ability to provide consistent, reliable, quality-assured data from lakes and streams for a variety of surface water chemistry parameters (e.g., pH, sulfate and nitrate concentrations, acid neutralizing capacity, aluminum concentrations, base cations).
-Initiatives supporting the Temporally Integrated Monitoring of Ecosystems (TIME) program, specifically, are not anticipated to be supported in FY2019.
+Clean Water Act section 104(b)(2) authorizes EPA to cooperate with other Federal Departments and Agencies to conduct and promote the coordination and acceleration of research investigations, experiments, trainings, demonstrations, surveys and studies relating to the causes, effects, extent, prevention, reduction and elimination of pollution.
+Funding Priorities - Fiscal Year 2023: The LTM program will support initiatives that demonstrate the potential for tracking and understanding the chemical and ecological response to air pollution reduction programs in acid-sensitive regions of the eastern United States.
+Funding will be available for applicants that demonstrate the ability to provide consistent, reliable, quality-assured data from lakes and streams for a variety of surface water chemistry parameters (e.g., pH, sulfate and nitrate concentrations, acid neutralizing capacity, aluminum concentrations, base cations, etc.).

 General information about this opportunity